 I mean, who would like Holden to tell us “Hello my love” whatever his age?!
-After seeing three war films with Holden, it was nice to see something different, it was nice to see him as someone more “ordinary”, closer to us.
-In this film, his relation with a young girl can make us think a little about his relation with Faye Dunaway character in Network.
+After seeing three war movies, it was nice to see something different.
+It was nice to see Holden as someone more “ordinary”, closer to us.
+In this film, his relationship with a young girl can make us think a little about the one he has with Faye Dunaway’s character in Network.

 Film 16: Fedora (Billy Wilder, 1978)